Ransom E. Olds: Oldsmobile

 The Curved Dash Oldsmobile sold for $650, equal to $ today.
-About 600 were sold in 1901, about 3,000 in 1902 and at least 4,000 in 1904.
-It was this car, rather than Henry Ford's Model T, that was the first mass-produced, low-priced American motor vehicle.
+About 600 were sold in 1901, about 3,000 in 1902, and at least 4,000 in 1904.
+This car, rather than Henry Ford's Model T, was the first mass-produced, low-priced American motor vehicle.

-As Smith's son, Frederic L. Smith, came into the business, he and Olds clashed frequently until Fred Smith removed Olds from the position of vice president and general manager in 1904, and Olds left his company.
+As Smith's son, Frederic L. Smith, came into the business, Olds and he clashed frequently until Fred Smith removed Olds from the position of vice president and general manager in 1904, and Olds left his company.
 He went on to form the R.E.
 Olds Motor Car Company.
 Its name was quickly changed to REO Motor Car Company to avoid a lawsuit from the Olds Motor Works.
-The name REO came from the initials of his name, but was intended to be an acronym, and thus pronounced as a word.
-Sometimes it was spelled as "Reo" to emphasize this pronunciation.
+The name REO came from the initials of his name, but was intended to be an acronym, and thus was pronounced as a word.
+Sometimes, it was spelled as "Reo" to emphasize this pronunciation.
 Olds served as president (until 1925) and later chairman of REO.
 The band REO Speedwagon took its name from the REO Speed Wagon light delivery truck, an ancestor of pickup trucks, though the band pronounces each letter in REO individually rather than pronouncing REO as a word.

-The Olds Motor Works was bought by General Motors in 1908.
+The Olds Motor Works business was bought by General Motors in 1908.
 General Motors discontinued the Oldsmobile brand in 2004, after 107 years in business.

 In 1946, Ransom Olds started building lawnmowers as the Lawn Mower Division of REO motors.

 Assembly line

 Olds was the first person to use a progressive moving assembly line in the automotive industry.
-Henry Ford came after him, and improved upon this by developing a continuously moving synchronous assembly line to manufacture his Model T starting in 1913.
+Henry Ford came after him and improved upon this by developing a continuously moving synchronous assembly line to manufacture his Model T starting in 1913.
 The new assembly approach enabled Olds to more than quintuple his factory's output, from 425 cars in 1901 to 2,500 in 1902.

 Oldsmar

 In 1916, Olds purchased 37,547 acres (152 km^{2}) of land by the northern part of Tampa Bay in Florida and developed the area into what is now the city of Oldsmar.
-He traded his land for the Fort Harrison Hotel in Clearwater, Florida in 1926.
+He traded his land for the Fort Harrison Hotel in Clearwater, Florida, in 1926.

 Other Lansing businesses

 In 1906, Olds organized the Capital National Bank, later called Lansing National Bank, and Michigan National Bank.
 Olds was also involved in the organization of the Michigan Screw Company and Atlas Drop Forge Company, all in Lansing, Michigan.

 Olds was the primary financier of the Olds Tower.
-When completed in 1931 it was the tallest office building in Lansing and retains that distinction today.
+When completed in 1931, it was the tallest office building in Lansing and retains that distinction today.
 Located at 124 West Allegan Street, the building is now called the Boji Tower.

 Olds was also involved in the Hotel Olds at 111 South Capitol Avenue in Lansing.
-Today this is known as the George W. Romney Building, where the office of the governor of Michigan is located.
+Today, this is known as the George W. Romney Building, where the office of the governor of Michigan is located.